B-r-u-n-oM/asteroids2/README.md

 ```
 python3 main.py clear_records
 ```
-The password is *3141*.
+The password is **3141**.

 There are other several commands which are shown on the screen during the execution.

+Music:
+- Composition by Johann Sebastian Bach.
+- Transcription by Bruno Ribeiro.

 Special thanks to:
 - [Bruno Ribeiro](https://github.com/BrunoRiibeiro);
 - [Fábio Macêdo Mendes](https://github.com/fabiommendes);

-Music:
-- Composition by Johann Sebastian Bach.
-- Transcription by Bruno Ribeiro.
+_Created by Bruno Martins_.